Fed officials again flag December; see smooth rates liftoff

 “A key point regarding inflation is that conditions have not been deteriorating, just hanging below target,” said Lockhart, seen as a centrist among the Fed’s 17 policymakers.
 “On balance for me the data have been encouraging and affirm that the economy has been growing at a moderate pace.”

-Reporting by Jonathan Spicer and Rodrigo Campos in New York, Ann Saphir in Houston and Howard Schneider in Washington; Editing by Meredith Mazzilli and Andrea Ricci
+Reporting by Jonathan Spicer and Rodrigo Campos in New York, Ann Saphir in Houston; Editing by Chizu Nomiyama and Meredith Mazzilli